permafrost06/rm-skin-builder/README.md

 1. Clone the project.
 2. run `pip install -r requirements.txt`
-3. Create a folder `src` in project root.
-4. Create a file with `.rms` extension.
-(An example file is provided)
+3. Create a file with `.rms` extension.
+(See [`examples`](https://github.com/permafrost06/rm-skin-builder/examples) folder for example scripts)
-5. Write some RainMeterScript code in the file.
+4. Write some RainMeterScript code in the file.
 (See [RainMeterScript](https://github.com/permafrost06/rm-skin-builder#rainmeterscript) Section for more information)

 Your project is now ready to be transpiled.